google/fractribution/README.md

 the ads share in the credit equally.

 ## Data-driven attribution (DDA)

-DDA attempts to work out a fair weighing of credit among marketing channels.
+DDA attempts to work out a fair weighting of credit among marketing channels.
 For example, a particular display ad might not convert immediately, but users who click the display ad might be much more likely to convert later on.
 In this case, the display ad should get credit, even though it may not be the first or last ad on a user's path to conversion.
 Google Marketing Platform products includes DDA as an option.